 Pro-Tips

-Use ice cold water: The use of ice-cold water contributes to the desired texture, creating a balance between a crisp exterior and a tender, chewy interior.
+Use ice-cold water: Ice-cold water contributes to the desired texture, creating a balance between a crisp exterior and a tender, chewy interior.

 Let the dough rest for 20 minutes: Rested dough tends to produce cookies with more consistent shapes during baking.